apache/infrastructure-pelican/DOCKER.md

 # Dockerfile

-To build the image:
+## Build the image:

     docker build -t pelican-asf .

-Run the image from a folder that contains your pelicanconf.yaml file and ./content folder:
+## Run the image

+From a folder that contains your pelicanconf.yaml file and ./content folder:

     docker run -it -p8000:8000 -v $PWD:/site pelican-asf